sanjukj36/memphis-marine-dashboard-server/README.md

-Here's the updated document including the missing code for installing dependencies:

----

 # Memphis Marine Dashboard Server

 This project is the backend server for the Memphis Marine Dashboard application, built with Node.js and Express.